alinouri1989/MingleUI/README.md

 The application will offer **real-time messaging** with **sent, delivered, and read** message statuses, allowing users to always know the status of their messages.
 Both **individual and group chats** will be supported, with additional features for **group member management**, **message history**, and **real-time updates**. **Voice and video calls** will be integrated, with features like muting and toggling the speaker to improve the communication experience.

-Additionally, users will have access to **AI-powered chat**, allowing them to generate text and images directly from the chat interface, offering a modern and interactive experience. **File sharing** will also be a priority, enabling a wide range of file types to be sent and received in both personal and group chats.
+Additionally, users will have access to **AI-powered chat**, allowing them to generate text and images directly from the chat interface, offering a modern and interactive experience. **File sharing** will also be a priority, enabling a wide range of file types to be sent and received in both individual and group chats.
 To help users better organize their conversations, we will include options for **archiving** and **unarchiving** chats, as well as maintaining **call logs**, which will display details such as call time, duration, and type.

 By combining all of these features, we aim to create an **innovative and user-centered** messaging application that not only meets users' basic needs but also offers advanced functionalities that competitors often lack.
 ___